iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 # I deploy

-This call truffle to migrate the dapp on a blockchain:
+This migrate the dapp on a blockchain:

 `iexec migrate`{{execute}}